Shinn Fund Recipients

 Genetic Roadmap for Houstonia montana

 Houstonia montana (Rubiaceae) is a federally listed, endangered herbaceous perennial endemic to the high-elevation rock outcrops and grassy balds of North Carolina, Tennessee, and Virginia.
 The high light availability and shallow soils of these environments provide a unique habitat for rare plants like H. montana, but this microrefugium is threatened by climate change.
-One component of Kira Lindelof’s dissertation work is to research the environmental range limits of this vulnerable species.
-In addition, she plans to use genotyping-by-sequencing to produce a “genetic roadmap” for H. montana, which should provide detailed information about the population genetics of the species for guiding downstream conservation work.
+One component of Kira Lindelof’s dissertation work was to research the environmental range limits of this vulnerable species.
+In addition, she used genotyping-by-sequencing to produce a “genetic roadmap” for H. montana, which provides detailed information about the population genetics of the species for guiding downstream conservation work.

 Kira Lindelof, North Carolina State University